Tim Fehlbaum: Career

 Fehlbaum also won the German New Faces Award in 2012 and was listet in Variety's 10 Euro directors to watch.

 In 2021 Fehlbaum's science-fiction thriller film Tides premiered at the Berlin International Film Festival in the Berlinale Special section and subsequently won several awards, such as four German Film Awards, as well as two Bavarian Film Awards for Best Director and Best Cinematography.
 Tides won the RTS Audience Award and the Best Production Design Award at the 20th edition of the NIFFF. and Best Feature Film and Best Visual Effects at the Fancine Fantastic Film Festival in Malaga.

 Reviews noted Fehlbaum's flair for striking mise en scene.

+In 2024, Fehlbaum co-wrote and directed September 5, a film about ABC Sports' coverage of the 1972 Munich massacre.
+He received several accolades, including a nomination the Academy Award for Best Original Screenplay, alongside Moritz Binder and Alex David as well as nomination for Cinema for Peace Dove for The Most Valuable Film of The Year in 2025.